 Whenever you see downed or malfunctioning power equipment, you need to worry about step potential.
 Broken power equipment can feed electricity directly into the ground, charging the earth beneath your feet.
 If you have one foot closer to the source of the charge than the other, you can be shocked.

-If you see a downed power line or other piece of broken equipment, be sure to stay at least 10 feet away.
+If you see a downed power line or other piece of broken equipment, be sure to stay as far away as possible.
 Call Eversource or 911 and keep your distance until they make the area safe for everyone.

 If you’re in an accident with a car or other vehicle near a downed power line, stay in the vehicle.
 Eversource or a first responder will tell you when it’s safe to get out.
 Keep in mind, it is OK to use your cell phone from inside your car.